Neyen108/spotify-world-charts/README.md

-# Spotify Charts Map
+# Spotify World Charts

 Shows Spotify Top Tracks by Region.
 Also plays previews of the Top Ten most streamed songs of a region.

 ## 🛠 Installing